jyrkij/guard-autoupload/README.md

 Sample guardfile:

     opts = {
-        :protocol => :sftp,       # protocol used to connect to remote host
+        :protocol => :scp,        # Protocol used to connect to remote host.
-                                  # either sftp or ftp
+                                  # Possible values are :scp, :sftp and :ftp.
+                                  # Of these :scp is the preferred one for
+                                  # its stability.
         :host => "remote_host",
         :user => "username",
         :password => "password",